 The BIR Make it Better Service Award.

-The award, previously supported by IEL, will be given to the group of people who have demonstrated the best improvement in an aspect of service delivery by making it more effective, or have improved patient experience.
+The award will be given to the group of people who have demonstrated the best improvement in an aspect of service delivery by making it more effective, or have improved patient experience.
 This might be an innovative design of a piece of kit or changes to a patient pathway that has improved patient comfort or made the pathway less invasive, reduced delays or improved the environment for the patient.

 - The award is open to groups of people from either an imaging department, radiotherapy department or from a medical physics department who may be either BIR members or non-members.

 - Applications MUST demonstrate that the delivery of a particular service or patient experience has improved.
 This may be by reducing cost, increasing throughput, by improving diagnostic quality leading to better outcomes, better infection control, higher staff or patient satisfaction or has improved comfort, or reduced motion of the patient as examples.
 This list is not exhaustive but is given as examples.

 - The award is in the form of a plaque and sponsorship to attend the BIR Annual Congress of up to £1000.